Verification and comparison of four numerical schemes for a 1D viscoelastic blood flow model: Results and discussion

-In this subsection, we compare the numerical results with analytic ones for a pulse wave on a single uniform vessel ($\partial_x (\beta\sqrt{A_0})=\partial_x \beta=0$).
-To avoid reflections, non reflective B.C. is set at the outflow to mimic a semi-infinite tube.
+In this subsection, we compare the numerical results with analytical ones for a pulse wave on a single uniform vessel ($\partial_x (\beta\sqrt{A_0})=\partial_x \beta=0$).
+To avoid reflections, nonreflecting B.C. is set at the outflow to mimic a semi-infinite tube.
 Adding a small perturbation ($(\epsilon \tilde{A} , \epsilon \tilde{Q})$) to the equilibrium solution ($U=(A_0, 0)$), substituting it into the governing equations and dropping the terms with quadratics of $\epsilon$, we obtain the equations for the perturbations in a linear form:

 with $c_0=\sqrt{\frac{\beta}{2\rho} \sqrt{A_0}}$, the Moens-Korteweg celerity.
 To investigate the propagation phenomena at first, we drop the non-homogeneous part ($C_f=0$ and $C_v=0$).
 Then Eqs.~(\ref{linearized}) become d'Alembert equations, which admit the pure wave solution.
-If we assume that the initial condition is at equilibrium ($A=A_0, Q=0$), and the inflow is prescribed as $Q(0,t)=Q_{in}(t)$ with
+We assume that the initial condition is at equilibrium and the inflow is prescribed as $Q(0,t)=Q_{in}(t)$ with

 where $H(t)$ is the Heaviside function, $T_c$ the period of the sinusoidal wave and $Q_c$ the amplitude.
 The solution is $c_0\tilde{A}= \tilde{Q}=Q_{in}(x -c_0t)$, which means that the waveform propagates to the right with a speed of $c_0$.